ultra-utsav/FileUpload/README.md

 # FileUpload

-# what it does?
+# What it does?
 FileUpload does makes possible to resumable upload big files.
 User can pause/resume/cancel upload.

-# what is use of FileUpload?
+# What is use of FileUpload?
 As it provides functionality of cancel current upload, If user upload a wrong file and any instant of time user get realized then user can cancel current uploading of file.

 # How to setup with Docker?

-Step 1 : clone this Repository with url :
+Step 1 : Clone this Repository with url : https://github.com/ultra-utsav/FileUpload.git

 Step 2 : Create Docker image (cmd: "docker build -t file-upload .").